UncleRus/esp-idf-lib/CONTRIBUTING.md

 ### Promoting the project

-If you find the projetc useful, we are interested in what you did with `esp-idf-lib`, and _how_ you did it.
+If you find the project useful, we are interested in what you did with `esp-idf-lib`, and _how_ you did it.

 - Writing a blog post about your porject with `esp-idf-lib`